RamSailopal/YottaDB-gitpod/README.md

 **/r** - This is the directory where un-compiled routine code is contained.
 This is the directory to open and begin development in!!!

-**/o** - This is where compiled code gets placed. (executing code-runner on any .m extension file will automatically create files here for the corresponding file in /r)
+**/o** - This is where compiled code gets placed. (executing code-runner play buton on any .m extension file will automatically create files here for the corresponding file in /r)

 **/g** - This is where the dat file containing persistent globals is stored.